Sony RX10 IV vs RX100 III

-The Sony Cyber-shot DSC-RX10 IV and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in September 2017 and May 2014.
+The Sony Cyber-shot DSC-RX10 IV and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in September 2017 and May 2014.
 Both the RX10 IV and the RX100 III are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Sony RX10 IV and the Sony RX100 III.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX10 IV – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (53 percent) than the Sony RX10 IV.
 Moreover, the RX100 III is substantially lighter (74 percent) than the RX10 IV.
 It is worth mentioning in this context that the RX10 IV is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.